Societal Advisory Board

 As a sounding board, the Societal Advisory Board can hold up a mirror and allow the 'outside world' to contribute ideas on strategic policy on important themes within the faculty.
 These could be in such areas as connecting education to labour market needs, public-private cooperation in research, internationalisation and profiling/branding.

 The Faculty Board is represented by the Dean, who also chairs the meetings.
-The advisory board is supported by department Policy and Management Support.
+The advisory board is supported by Management Support.

 The advisory board meets twice per year.